manuhg/manu-spicyAssIstant/README.md

 ## How to run
 - Install spice ai on your machine
-- Run `env_gen_hack.sh` to generate .env file with necessary credentials
+- Run env_gen_hack.sh to generate the .env file with necessary credentials
 - Run the spice ai server locally with the command `spice run`
 - Run the `manu_spicy_assistant` crate
 - This runs the server at `localhost:3000`
 - Use your favourite API testing tool (eg: [Postman](https://www.postman.com/)) to test the API endpoints.
+Think of a question regarding electric vehicle population or registrations in Washington state.
+Type your question in the format shown below.

+Note: If you ask questions regarding EV registration activity, it may take a couple of minutes at first, since `wa_ev_registration_activity` table resides in Databricks.
+The databricks cluster will take few minutes to boot up and shuts down after 10 minutes of idle time.
 For examples, please look at [sample runs](#sample-runs)

-Note: If you ask questions regarding EV registration activity, it may take a couple of minutes in the beggining since `wa_ev_registration_activity` table resides in Databricks.
-The cluster will take few minutes to boot up the first time and shuts down after 10 mins of idle time.
 ## API Endpoints
 - `GET /` (api root): Gives a welcome message
 - `GET /greet/:name`: Greets the user
 - `POST /assist_user`: Assists the user with queries on electric vehicle population and registrations in Washington state
   - input: Expects JSON with a field called 'message'
-        ex: `{"message":"Hi, can you please tell me how many electric vehicles have been registered in washington in 2024?"}`
+        ex: `{"message":"Hi, can you please tell me how many electric vehicles have been registered in Washington in 2024?"}`
   - response: Returns a JSON with `data` field and `message` field to explain the data.
         ex:`{ "message": "This query counts the number of BMW electric vehicles present in Washington state for the model year 2024.",
               "data": [ {"bmw_ev_count": 1920 } ]
              }`
 ![assist user api workflow](./docs/images/spiceai-take-home-assignment-diag.png)
 > Note: The project was developed with a local server of Spice.ai OSS.
 Storing credentials in plaintext isn't recommended.
-However in the present scenario where the interviwer needs to run the code independently on their machine, credentials need to be stored somewhere convenient.
+However in the present scenario where the interviwer would like to run the code independently on their machine, credentials need to be stored somewhere accessible.
 Hence, as a hack, I have base64 encoded and stored all the necessary credentials in the bash script  `env_gen_hack.sh`.

 ## Data description
 Two datasets are currently used.
-- **wa_ev_population_data** : A very small table with 210K rows/~50MB of data that resides in Microsoft SQL server db in Azure Cloud.
-Contains data regarding the electric vehicles in washington state.
+- **wa_ev_population_data** : A small table with 210K rows/~50MB of data that resides in Microsoft SQL server db in Azure Cloud.
+Contains data regarding the electric vehicles in Washington state.
 - **wa_ev_registration_activity** : A larger table with 1.1Mn rows/~500MB of data that resides as a delta table in Azure Databricks.
-Contains records of electric vehicle registrations in washington state.
+Contains records of electric vehicle registrations in Washington state.

 ## Sample Runs
 - from `wa_ev_population_data` (MS SQL Server):